esl/MongooseIM/doc/user-guide/MongooseIM-High-level-Architecture.md

 MongooseIM can communicate both ways with other backend services in the datacenter infrastructure.

-A MongooseIM REST API is available for control/management of operations as well as functional aspects.
+The MongooseIM REST API is available for control/management of operations as well as functional aspects.

-An HTTP notification enables the forwarding of events to any external HTTP service.
+A HTTP notification enables the forwarding of events to any external HTTP service.

 ### Management and monitoring